iezll1106/R_project/README.md

 # Overview

 In this Module02 I did choose R Programming.
 This software will analyze employee salary data for the PGG office.
-It will load data from a spreadsheet, process and explore salaries, generate statistics, and visualize trends such as salary distribution by designation and gender.
+It will load data from a csv file, process and explore salaries, generate statistics, and visualize trends such as salary distribution by designation and gender.
 The script will use multiple R features such as dataframes, loops, lists, and control structures like case_when.
 Output will be printed to the console and optionally visualized using charts.

 The purpose of creating this software is to demonstrate basic skills in R Programming like it's installation (R and its packages), data manipulation, and visualization.
 The software will be used to analyze and visualize simple employee data, providing insights into salary distributions and trends.